matgrhn/honigautomat/readme.txt

 ##################################################################################
+NV10 - payment with bill now available for Mega 2560

+DIPs on NV10:
+1 LOW
+2 HIGH (this has been changed recently!)
+3 LOW
+4 HIGH

+DIP2 on HIGH to get 4 pulses instead of 1 because in some installations compartment opening impacted the pulse interrupt.
+Now all pulses less 4 are ignored.

-NV10 - payment with bill now available for Mega 2560 please note that electronic payment with Najax Onyx is not yet ready but dev started! (beta)
+please note that electronic payment with Najax Onyx is not yet ready but dev started! (beta)

 int nv10_act = 13;